I do an exercise called “fear-setting” at least once a quarter, often once a month. It is the most powerful exercise I do.

 Conquering Fear = Defining Fear

-“Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?”
+“Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with coarse and rough dress, saying to yourself the while: “Is this the condition that I feared?”

 Then a funny thing happened.
 In my undying quest to make myself miserable, I accidentally began to backpedal.
 As soon as I cut through the vague unease and ambiguous anxiety by defining my nightmare, the worst-case scenario, I wasn’t as worried about taking a trip.
 Suddenly, I started thinking of simple steps I could take to salvage my remaining resources and get back on track if all hell struck at once.
 I could always take a temporary bartending job to pay the rent if I had to.
 I could sell some furniture and cut back on eating out.
 I could steal lunch money from the kindergarteners who passed by my apartment every morning.
 The options were many.
 I realized it wouldn’t be that hard to get back to where I was, let alone survive.
 None of these things would be fatal—not even close.
 Mere panty pinches on the journey of life.